Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems

-An immediate candidate abstract numeration system \cite{rigo2, cant3} to describe the fixpoint as an automatic word is the associated Dumont-Thomas numeration system \cite{dumontthomas, rigo2}.
-In this numeration system, the appearance of a symbol $b$ at position 7 in $\tau^\omega(a)$ is explained by the "address" of that symbol, the path taken in the substitution tree generated by $\tau$ starting from $a$, labeled $100$.
-The language of valid labels is recognized by the "addressing automaton" of $\tau^\omega(a)$ depicted on Fig.~\ref{fig:adtau}.
+An immediate candidate abstract numeration system \cite{rigo2,cant3} to describe the fixpoint as an automatic word is the associated Dumont-Thomas numeration system \cite{dumontthomas,rigo2002,rigo2}.
+In this numeration system, the appearance of a symbol is explained by the address of that symbol, the path taken in the substitution tree generated by $\tau$ starting from $a$.
+The language of valid labels is recognized by the addressing automaton of $\tau^\omega(a)$ depicted on Fig.~\ref{fig:adtau}.
 The states of the addressing automaton are the symbols of the substitution and from a state starts one edge per letter in its image by the substitution, labelled by successive integers.
 The order relation in this system is the radix order which is always regular.
-What about the regularity of the addition relation?
-That is, is the numeration system addable?
+What about the regularity of the language encoding the addition relation?

 To the best of the authors' knowledge, the regularity of addition has only been extensively studied in the context of positional numeration systems.
-Let us consider a strictly increasing sequence of positive integers $(\sequ_i)$ starting from $\sequ_0=1$.
-Each number is represented greedily as $n=\Sigma_{i=0}^m \alpha_i \sequ_i$ where $\alpha_m\cdots\alpha_0$ is the representation of $n$ in the positional numeration system $\sequ$.
+Let $(\sequ_i)$ be an increasing sequence of positive integers starting from $\sequ_0=1$.
+Each number is represented greedily as $n=\sum_{i=0}^m \alpha_i \sequ_i$ where $\alpha_m\cdots\alpha_0$ is the representation of $n$ in the positional numeration system $\sequ$.
 When the sequence $\sequ$ is a linear recurrence sequence whose characteristic polynomial is the minimal polynomial of a Pisot number, the associated numeration system is a Pisot numeration system.
-Bruyère and Hansel \cite{bruhan} and Frougny and Solomyak \cite{frousol} have established the regularity of addition for Pisot numeration systems and their canonical representative which is a Bertrand numeration system.
+Bruyère and Hansel \cite{bruhan} and Frougny and Solomyak \cite{frousol} have established the regularity of addition for Pisot numeration systems, including their canonical representative which are Bertrand numeration systems.